-Bank Lending Rate in France increased to 3.48 percent in March from 3.41 percent in February of 2026.
-Bank Lending Rate in France averaged 2.91 percent from 2003 until 2026, reaching an all time high of 6.29 percent in September of 2008 and a record low of 0.38 percent in April of 2020. source: European Central Bank
+Bank Lending Rate in France remained unchanged at 3.48 percent in April.
+Bank Lending Rate in France averaged 2.92 percent from 2003 until 2026, reaching an all time high of 6.29 percent in September of 2008 and a record low of 0.38 percent in April of 2020. source: European Central Bank

 Bank Lending Rate in France is expected to be 3.73 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the France Bank Lending Rate is projected to trend around 3.73 percent in 2027 and 3.48 percent in 2028, according to our econometric models.